-Liberia was colonized by the American Colonization Society as a solution to the problem of slavery and the incompatibility of races in the 1800s.
-In July of 1847, Liberia received its independence and became the first free African republic with a government that modeled that of the United States.
+Liberia was created by the American Colonization Society as a safe haven for manumitted African American slaves in 1822.
+The country received its independence and became the first free African republic with a government modeled after the United States of America.

 Since its independence on July 26, 1847, Liberia has been plagued by crises, abject poverty and an insurmountable rate of illiteracy.
-These unattended political, economic and social issues were a result of rampant corruption and total lack of good governance; the result of a bloody military coup in 1980 that led to a devastating 14-year civil war.
-These two internal uprisings destroyed over 300,000 lives, left the country’s infrastructure in ruins, and destroyed its entire social fabric; ultimately leaving a nation of totally emasculated people.
-Over 600,000 Liberians who fled the atrocities – rape, child labor, torture, etc - of the civil conflict sought refuge in neighboring countries including Guinea, Sierra Leone, Cote D’Ivoire (Ivory Coast), Ghana and a host of other countries in West Africa, as well as in Europe and the United States.
+These unattended political, economic and social issues were a result of rampant corruption and total lack of good governance; the result of a bloody military coup in 1980 that led to a devastating civil war.
+These two internal uprisings destroyed approximately 300,000 lives, left the country’s infrastructure in ruins, and destroyed its entire social fabric; ultimately, leaving a nation of totally emasculated people.
+More than 600,000 Liberians who fled the atrocities – rape, child labor, torture, etc. – sought refuge in neighboring countries such as Guinea, Sierra Leone, Cote D’Ivoire (Ivory Coast), Ghana and a host of other countries in West Africa, as well as in Europe and the United States.

-After 14 years of enduring a devastating civil war, tyranny, and corruption, the United Nations (UN) and the Organization of African Unity (OAU) were able to restore peace and stability in the country.
-This move ushered in a new and democratically elected government headed by a Harvard trained public administrator, Mrs. Ellen Johnson Sirleaf.
-The country has since then enjoyed relative peace and stability and has been making efforts to rebuild and create better socio-economic conditions for its citizens.
+At the end of the war in 2003, the United Nations (UN) and the Organization of African Unity (OAU) restored peace and stability in the country.
+This ushered in a new and democratically elected government headed by a Harvard-trained public administrator, Mrs. Ellen Johnson Sirleaf.
+The country has since enjoyed relative peace and stability and has been making efforts to rebuild and create better socio-economic conditions for its citizens.

-Considering the aforementioned, there is a genuine need to mobilize resources, both human and material, to address the challenges faced by Liberians as a result of the 14-year quagmire.
-Liberia is a rich and wonderful country and we, Liberians, can make our country better and livable again for all of its citizens, if we all work together.
+Considering the aforementioned, there is a genuine need to mobilize resources, both human and material, to address the challenges faced by Liberians.
+The country is a rich and endowed with many natural resources and we, Liberians, can make our country better and livable again for all of its citizens, if we all work together.

 Population: 3,955,000 (2009)

-National language(s): English (official), some 20 ethnic group
+National language(s): English (official), some 20 ethnic languages